Andy Paley

-Andrew Douglas Paley (born November 2, 1952) is an American songwriter, record producer, composer, and multi-instrumentalist who formed the Paley Brothers, a 1970s power pop duo, with his brother Jonathan Paley.
-Following their disbandment, Andy was a staff producer at Sire Records, producing albums for artists such as Brian Wilson, Jonathan Richman, NRBQ, John Wesley Harding, the Greenberry Woods, and Jerry Lee Lewis.
-He has also worked in film and television, composing scores and writing songs mostly for cartoons such as The Ren & Stimpy Show, Digimon, SpongeBob SquarePants, and Camp Lazlo.
+Andrew Douglas Paley (November 1, 1951 – November 20, 2024) was an American songwriter, record producer, composer, and multi-instrumentalist who formed the Paley Brothers, a 1970s power pop duo, with his brother Jonathan Paley.
+Following their disbandment, Paley was a staff producer at Sire Records, producing albums for artists, such as Brian Wilson, Jonathan Richman, NRBQ, John Wesley Harding, the Greenberry Woods, and Jerry Lee Lewis.
+He also worked in film and television, composing scores and writing songs mostly for animated series, such as The Ren & Stimpy Show, SpongeBob SquarePants, and Camp Lazlo.

-Personal life and early career
+Early life and career

-Andy is the son of Henry Paley, a college administrator and lobbyist, and Cabot Barber Paley, a teacher and therapist.
-He is the third of five children and grew up near Albany, New York.
+Andrew Douglas Paley was born in Washington, D.C., on November 1, 1951, the son of Henry Paley, a college administrator and lobbyist, and Cabot Barber Paley, a teacher and therapist.
+He was the third of five children and grew up in Crescent, New York, near Albany.
 His younger sister Sarah is married to former U.S. senator Bob Kerrey.
 In 2010, he married Heather Crist in a ceremony officiated by Kerrey.

-He began performing in his early teens as a drummer and singer for local Albany-area bands before moving to Boston.
+Paley began performing in his early teens as a drummer and singer for local Albany-area bands before moving to Boston.
 He was a founding member and the drummer of the Boston, Massachusetts band, Catfish Black, which also included future Modern Lovers members Jerry Harrison and Ernie Brooks.
 The band was renamed the Sidewinders and was later joined by Billy Squier.
-The band performed around Boston and in NYC at venues like Max's Kansas City.
+The band performed around Boston and in New York City at venues like Max's Kansas City.
 They released an album, produced by Lenny Kaye, which featured songs written and sung by Paley.
 The Sidewinders broke up in the mid-1970s.
 Paley then played on Elliott Murphy's album Night Lights, and performed with Jonathan Richman after the break-up of the original Modern Lovers.

 The Paley Brothers

-Andy went on to form The Paley Brothers with his younger brother Jonathan, a guitar/bass player and singer who also was part of the early Boston punk scene and had played with Boston and NYC bands such as Mong.
+Paley went on to form The Paley Brothers with his younger brother Jonathan, a guitar/bass player and singer who also was part of the early Boston punk scene and had played with Boston and New York bands such as Mong.
 They disintegrated as an act in 1979 when Jonathan joined the Nervous Eaters.
 Although the Nervous Eaters collapsed after Ric Ocasek, who had produced their demo, was not permitted to produce their second album, the Paley Brothers did not reform.
 Said Jonathan, "It was more of an evolution.
 Andy went on the road with Patti Smith's band and got into production work; I went and sailed around the world."

 Collaborative work

 In 1979, Andy Paley played guitar on Jonathan Richman's album Back in Your Life, and continued to perform on and off with Richman and later incarnations of the Modern Lovers, and produce many of their recordings, through the 1980s.
 He produced Richman's 1985 album Rockin' and Romance.
-Andy then focused on songwriting, session work and record production while working with Madonna, k.d. lang, Mandy Barnett, Jerry Lee Lewis, Elton John, Brenda Lee, Little Richard and many others.
+Paley then focused on songwriting, session work and record production while working with Madonna, k.d. lang, Mandy Barnett, Jerry Lee Lewis, Elton John, Brenda Lee, Little Richard, and many others.